 The proposed project site is located in the Rocklin and Penryn Pluton, which consists of Mesozoic-age (approximately 206 million to 70 million years ago) rocks (Wagner et al. 1987).
 Plutonic rocks crystallized at great depths beneath the earth's surface from many different batches of magma.
 At the project site, the plutonic rocks are composed of diorite.
 Because of the geologic processes involved as these rocks were formed (high temperature and pressure at great depth), they do not contain fossils.
-As such, development of the project would not uncover or damage paleontological resources and such impacts will not be discussed further in this EIR.
+Based on the lack of fossils within the rocks on the project site, there is no potential for fossils to be discovered during site excavations and this subject will not be discussed further in this document.